alncat/opusDSD/README.md

 In the first row, the first image is a 2D projection, the second image is a 2D reconstruction blurred by the corresponding CTF, the third image is the correpsonding experimental image after 2D masking.
 In the second row, the first image is the experimental image supplemented to encoder, the second image is the 2D reconstruction, the third image is the correpsonding experimental image without masking.

-You can use ```nohup``` to let the above command execute in background and use redirections like ```1>log 2>err``` to redirect ouput and error messages.
+You can use ```nohup``` to let the above command execute in background and use redirections like ```1>log 2>err``` to redirect ouput and error messages to the corresponding files.
 Happy Training!
-Contact us if you run into any troubles, since we may miss certain points when writing this tutorial.
+Contact us when running into any troubles.

 To restart execution from a checkpoint, you can use